Green Chili Thecha

 Over the last few months, I have been trying a lot of condiments, seasonings and spreads that are versatile enough to be used to jazz up a lot of different recipes.

-My Sichuan chili oil and homemade chaat masala have both been absolute hits and inspired by how well they turned out, I decided to try another easy to make condiment that is a mix between a sprinkle and a spread.
+My Sichuan chili oil, Tikka Masala sauce and homemade chaat masala have all been absolute hits and inspired by how well they turned out, I decided to try another easy to make condiment that is a mix between a sprinkle and a spread.
 And here we are!

 Jump to: